wisq/wisq.github.io/_drafts/kadet-5.md

 We're also still sitting in a ring of debris that threatens to kill us.
 Sure, it's only *threatening* that — for the most part, it's completely harmless.
 But I don't really want to be there when some debris comes in and tears the station apart.

-And finally, we have the ability to build truly collosal things now.  *Origin* was a fun effort, a good experiment, and a great learning experience — but why settle for a station assembled in pieces from an earlier time when that was the only way?
+And finally, we have the ability to build truly colossal things now.  *Origin* was a fun effort, a good experiment, and a great learning experience — but why settle for a station assembled in pieces from an earlier time when that was the only way?

 ## The Next Generation